mlabs-haskell/catalyst-funded-projects/README.md

 More detailed information on Project Catalyst can be found on the [community site](https://projectcatalyst.org/).
 [Project Catalyst Town Hall meetings](https://zoom.us/meeting/register/tJEtduyupzMvHNUczCQwfFJGcXzmw2lDwkIf) are held weekly via Zoom and posted afterward on [YouTube](https://www.youtube.com/watch?v=4GMkGz333I0&list=PLnPTB0CuBOByRhpTUdALq4J89m_h7QqLk).
 They are a great way for beginners to get involved.
 Finally, the current funding round can be followed via the [Cardano IdeaScale page](https://cardano.ideascale.com/).

 ## Current Initiatives
-As of writing, the Catalyst Fund9 vote is quickly approaching - currently scheduled from August 25th - September 8th.
+As of writing, the Catalyst Fund9 vote is quickly approaching.
 Instructions on how to participate can be found [here](https://iohk.zendesk.com/hc/en-us/articles/900005679386-Catalyst-registration-and-voting-guide).
 Below is a list of the proposals we have submitted.
 Naturally, we appreciate your consideration and support:

 - [Plutarch v2](https://cardano.ideascale.com/c/idea/414065) - Improving usability, functionality, and backend support for Plutarch, an efficient Plutus compiler.
 - [Apropos](https://cardano.ideascale.com/c/idea/414086) -  Property testing framework for automatically testing edge cases.